-The site has a dominant overstory consisting of Lodgepole pine (Pinus contorta) with a Lodgepole pine (Pinus contorta) understory component.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a Douglas fir (Pseudotsuga - menziesii) understory component.
 The area is predominantly fuel model 9 with ground fuels consisting of grasses and forbs.
 Fuel model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
 Understory may consist of small trees and shrubs, grasses, and moderate concentrations of down, dead woody litter.
-There is no sign of any current insect and disease problems on the property at the time of inspection.
+There is Dwarf Mistletoe and signs of old MPB hits on the trees.